Anytime-Valid Quantum State Tomography via Confidence Sequences: Numerical Results

 Fig. \ref{fig:bloch_spheres} displays the confidence regions produced by the proposed AV-QST, along with B-QST (Sec. \ref{sec:BQST}) for a given run.
 The figure shows that the true state $\rho^*$ is not included in the B-QST region at time $t=22$, reflecting the theoretical property that B-QST does not satisfy the anytime-validity requirement, contrary to the AV-QST region.

 Fig.~\ref{fig:2qub_results} reports the results averaged over multiple runs for the two-qubit case ($D=4$), and Fig.~\ref{fig:4qub_results} for the four-qubit case ($D=16$).
 For the target miscoverage rate $\alpha = 0.1$, we plot the empirical miscoverage rate and the normalized set size as a function of time $t$ in panels (a) and (b).
 The empirical miscoverage rate at any time $t$ is estimated by counting the fraction of runs at which the true state $\rho^*$ was not covered by the confidence set up to time $t$.
 The normalized set size is estimated by evaluating the fraction of the space of density matrices covered by the confidence set via sampling.
+A uniform sampling ranging between 2000 and 5000 samples is used, following the procedure detailed in~\cite[Sec.
+2.2.2]{Blume_Kohout_2010}.

 In both two-qubit and four-qubit settings, the set sizes for all schemes shrink as $t$ increases and more measurement data are collected.
 Moreover, the empirical miscoverage rate for the proposed AV-QST remains below the required upper bound $\alpha$ specified in~(\ref{eq:prob2}) at all times, whereas the miscoverage rate of the B-QST credible region grows well above this bound.
 In contrast, LR-QST almost never exhibits miscoverage because it produces an overly large confidence region, which makes it substantially less informative than AV-QST.
 This result highlights a general conclusion from our experiments: While LR-QST cannot theoretically guarantee anytime coverage, in practice it is seen to be extremely conservative, yielding regions whose size is much larger than for AV-QST, especially for a larger number of qubits.